 - Medications called proton pump inhibitors

-Through radiofrequency ablation, high amounts of heat are applied to the lining of the esophagus where Barrett’s is present.
+Radiofrequency Ablation (RFA) is an endoscopic procedure that uses thermal energy.
+Focused heat is applied to the lining of the esophagus where Barrett’s is present.
 The lining that has been subjected to the heat will eventually shed and be replaced by tissue that is not precancerous.
 In some situations where Barrett’s has progressed to early cancer, there are still minimally invasive treatment options available via endoscopy.
-“We’re able to remove the cancer via the endoscope without surgery or chemotherapy, and provide a curative treatment with the scope alone,” says Dr. Prabhu.
+“We’re able to remove the cancer via the endoscope without surgery or chemotherapy, this provides a curative treatment with the scope alone,” says Dr. Robillard.

 It is for this reason that it is important to seek out expertise at a center that has the experience and volume of treatment for your disease.
-“There are data and guidelines supporting the idea that if you have advanced Barrett’s esophagus, you should go to a center of excellence where there are multiple specialists involved in your care,” says Dr. Prabhu.
+“There is overwhelming data and guidelines supporting the idea that if you have advanced Barrett’s esophagus, you should go to a center of excellence where there are multiple specialists involved in your care,” says Dr. Robillard.

 Because of this expertise — and a care team that includes both a surgical oncologist and an endoscopic oncologist — your treatment plan will be customized to your unique disease.

-"We’re able to remove cancers earlier," Dr. Prabhu says.
-"In individuals who could potentially have a surgery where part of their esophagus is removed, we may be able to save them from this surgery and perform an organ-sparing intervention.”
+"The rate of esophageal cancer is increasing in the US but our weapons against this cancer continue to increase.
+There are now multiple endoscopic approaches to prevent and treat advanced Barrett’s Esophagus and early esophageal cancer.
+Often cancer can be prevented, and tumors can be removed without surgery," Dr. Robillard says "In individuals who could potentially have a surgery where part of their esophagus is removed, we may be able to save them from this surgery and perform an organ-sparing intervention.”